donti17/FMX-Compatibility/Arcade.md

 > [!NOTE]
 > - Remember to patch your Games if they need to be!
 Follow either tutorial in the [Wiki](https://github.com/XDanfr/FMX-Compatibility/wiki).
 > - Before adding a Game to this list, **try removing any title updates**.
 Some Games may only work when title updates are deleted.
+> - > - If a game is listed as `❌ Borked` or `⚠️ Partial` in a specific format, try converting via another method.
+It might work completely!!

 | Game Title                      | Works? | Method  | Notes (Crashes, Fixes, Patches)                                                                                                                                          |
 |---------------------------------|:------:|:-------:|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|